thenukasiva/connect-4-pygame/README.md

-# connect-4-pygame
+# 🟡🔴Connect 4

-🟡🔴 connect-4 made with pygame. made for the purpose of playing around with Python and exploring pygame!
+🟡🔴 Classic Connect 4 game made with pygame.
+Made for the purpose of playing around with Python and exploring pygame!

 Firstly, created a command line interface that outlined dropping the connect-4 game pieces.
 Then built the graphics for the game using pygame.

-Screenshots:
+## Screenshots:

+#### Command line interface

+#### Pygame